James M. Sweeney

-His forthcoming book, The Contrarian's Trifecta: a winning combination of vision, humility, and the no-quit gene is slated for release after 2023.
+His forthcoming book, Creative Insecurity: Lean Into the Unknown and Unleash Your Inner Misfit was released by Post Hill Press (Distributed by Simon & Schuster) on December, 10 2024.
+It is co-authored with Rhonda Lauritzen.

 Early life and education

 When Sweeney was 15, he worked in a hospital supply room.
 After graduating from high school in San Diego, California, Sweeney joined the United States Army Medical Corps, as a combat medic.
 In 1969, Sweeney graduated from San Diego State University and, shortly after, was hired by Baxter Travenol (later renamed Baxter, International).

 Career and ventures founded (partial list)

 James M. Sweeney has worked in the healthcare industry for over six decades and founded fourteen health care companies with original ideas, (none of which have failed).
 His companies have been responsible for extending or saving the lives of millions of people and freeing people from confines of the hospital.
 The New York Times called him a “pioneer in his field.”
 The Wall Street Journal called his initial idea, “visionary” and “disarmingly simple.”
 In a special report on healthcare, The Economist wrote that, "James Sweeney is one of the few entrepreneurs to have achieved commercial success, not once but half a dozen times, with businesses selling personal medical devices."

 Before founding his first company, he worked for several healthcare companies including Baxter International and McGaw Laboratories.